emmalu00/matrix-math/README.md

 # matrix-math

 ## About
 This program reads an input file containing two matrices and then repeatedly asks the user if they want to print, add, subtract, multiply, transpose, or quit.

+### Running the Program
+_It is recommended to clone this repository to your local machine through VS Code._

 The program must be compiled through the command line with the following statement: